balderdashy/sails-docs/reference/websockets/sails.sockets/sails.sockets.blast.md

 # .blast()

-Broadcast a message to all sockets connected to the server.
+Broadcast a message to all sockets connected to the server (or any server in the cluster, if you have a multi-server deployment using Redis).

 ```javascript
 sails.sockets.blast(data);